-The 5959 Belts can also be used on any type of machine that has an asymmetric torque converter with a 6 inch outer diameter driven pulley and a 6-15/16 inch to 7 inch center distance.
+These 5959 Belts can also be used on any type of machine that has an asymmetric torque converter with a 6" outer diameter driven pulley and a 6-15/16" to 7" center distance.

 Installation: Remove the bolt and any keepers from the end of the engine crankshaft and take the outer half of the clutch off.
 Clean the clutch.
 Install the belt with the flat side towards the engine, on the bronze bushing.
 Make sure both components are perfectly aligned, flat washers and shims are used as spacers.
 Do whatever it takes to align both sprockets so the chain will stay on, and both components so the side of the belt won't wear down prematurely and litter the system with belt debris.